90poitu/Java-First-game/README.md

 ### Hello.
-Welcome to my very first project using Java.
+Welcome to my very first project using Java

 ### What this program do?
 #### This program is like a game.
 You start off as a player which has Health, Damage, Bonus damage.
 You as the player must defeat an enemy (A.I) that has all the same variables as the player.